algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xc1 {uint8 transaction group index} {uint8 transaction field index}
 - Pops: *... stack*, uint64
 - Pushes: any
-- pop an index A. push Ath value of the array field F from the Tth transaction in the current group
+- push Xth value of the array field F from the Tth transaction in the current group
 - LogicSigVersion >= 5

 ## gtxnsas f